 Technology in Our Office

-As new technology is developed, I will evaluate it!
+As new technology develops, I will evaluate it!

 Full Commitment to Infection Control for Safe Care

 For example, I designed the office in 1988 with Fully Autoclavable (Sterilizable) Handpieces.
-I made a commitment to making Infection Control a Number One priority.
+I committed to making Infection Control a Number One priority.